Cork and Kerry Place Names Survey

 information which is now saved for future generations.

-To date your Cork archive has over 100 volumes containing more than
+To date your Cork archive containin more than

 200,000 references to Cork place-names which will function within the